 Mt.
 Hood Meadows is 12 miles from Government Camp or 35 miles from Hood River.
 The resort hosts events nearly every weekend through the winter, including top-tier ski and snowboard competitions, brewers festivals and special tasting dinners.
 In addition to downhill skiing and snowboarding, Meadows offers a Nordic center, snowshoe trails and reservation-based overnight RV camping, stargazing events and scheduled night skiing.

 Famously offering the longest ski season in North America from early to mid-November through Labor Day, Timberline Lodge & Ski Area also boasts the mountain’s highest slopes at 6,000 feet, just below the summit.
-It has 1,415 acres of skiable terrain comprised of 41 designated trails including multiple terrain parks.
+Timberline has 1,685 acres of skiable terrain comprised of 41 designated trails including multiple terrain parks.
 The resort operates a network of seven chairlifts, plus a surface chair and a unique passenger snowcat.
 The terrain ranges from stellar groomed runs to well-spaced tree skiing, plus high-alpine glacier skiing in the spring and when the winter weather conditions are mild.
 The resort also offers the magical experience of night skiing on select weekends throughout the winter.
 Non-skiers can partake in winter fun on the network of snowshoe trails as well as guided full moon snowshoe tours.